awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    The DB instance has a status of **Creating** until it is ready to use\.
 ![\[Screen capture of the DB instance details.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/easy-create-sqlserver-launch.png)

    When the status changes to **Available**, you can connect to the DB instance\.
 Depending on the DB instance class and the amount of storage, it can take up to 20 minutes before the new instance is available\.
-While the DB instance is being created, you can move on to the next step and create an EC2 instance\.

 ## Step 3: Connect to your SQL Server DB instance<a name="CHAP_GettingStarted.Connecting.SQLServer"></a>